Day/Time: Wednesdays, 6:30 – 8:30 pm, 10 weeks., starting April 4 2018

 How Will You Benefit?

-Many factors affect who is at risk including genes, biology, environmental factors and racing negative thoughts, Of these, negative thoughts is the only factor at risk individuals can effectively change with intention and practice.
+Many factors affect who is at risk including genes, biology, environmental factors and racing negative thoughts, Of these, ruminating on negative thoughts is the only factor at risk individuals can effectively change with intention and practice.
 Negative thought patterns include:

 ~ intrusive negative thoughts